leicaflorian/boolean-cli-ts/README.md

 # Create basic HTML file with the specified name or with default name
 boolean scaffold -h [filename] [-d path/to/folder]

+# Create basic PHP file with the specified name or with default name
+boolean scaffold -p [filename] [-d path/to/folder]

 # Create basic JS file with the specified name or with default name
 boolean scaffold -j [filename] [-d path/to/folder]